 Change the last paragraph of the subclause as follows:

+Instruction to Editor: Make changes as follows:

-A STA that receives a Neighbor AP Information field with a recognized TBTT Information Field Type subfield but an unrecognized TBTT Information Length subfield shall ignore that Neighbor AP Information field and continue to process remaining Neighbor AP Information fields.has two possible ways of processing the received information: (1) ignore that Neighbor AP Information field and continue to process the subsequent Neighbor AP Information fields or (2) process the first 12 octets of each TBTT Information field of the Neighbor AP Information field as if the TBTT Information Length subfield had value 12, ignore the remaining TBTT Information Length minus 12 octets of each TBTT Information field of the Neighbor AP Information field, and continue to process the subsequent Neighbor AP Information fields.
-If the unrecognized TBTT Information Length value is less than or equal to 12, the STA shall follow the alternative (1).
-If the unrecognized TBTT Information Length value is greater than 12, an HE STA shall follow the alternative (2) and a non-HE STA shall follow either the alternative (1) or (2).
+A STA that receives a Neighbor AP Information field with a recognized TBTT Information Field Type subfield but an unrecognized TBTT Information Length subfield shall ignore that Neighbor AP Information field and continue to process remaining Neighbor AP Information fields.has two possible ways of processing the received information: (1) ignore that Neighbor AP Information field and continue to process the subsequent Neighbor AP Information fields or (2) process the first 13 octets of each TBTT Information field of the Neighbor AP Information field as if the TBTT Information Length subfield had value 13, ignore the remaining TBTT Information Length minus 13 octets of each TBTT Information field of the Neighbor AP Information field, and continue to process the subsequent Neighbor AP Information fields.
+If the unrecognized TBTT Information Length value is less than or equal to 13, the STA shall follow the alternative (1).
+If the unrecognized TBTT Information Length value is greater than 13, an HE STA shall follow the alternative (2) and a non-HE STA shall follow either the alternative (1) or (2).

+NOTE – Band-specific operating requirements that relate to use of Reduced Neighbor Report element are defined in Annex E.2.

 27.3.23.2 Channel allocation in the 6 GHz band

+Instruction to Editor: Make changes as follows:

 Channel center frequencies are defined at every integer multiple of 5 MHz above the channel starting frequency.
 The relationship between center frequency and channel number is given in Equation (27-135).